jerickjoe111/launch-school/TS240/notes/05_dynamic_interfaces.md

 Here, we use the constraint `T extends { age: number }`.
 The function will accept an item argument of any type, as long as it contains an `age` property with a value of type `number`:

 The constraint creates a type intersection in which, at least, the second member properties must be present.
 If a passed-in object does not have these properties, it won't be of the appropriate type, and the compiler will raise an error.

+Generic constraints form the basis of many advanced patterns in TypeScript.
+Understanding and applying generic constraints is a key step towards mastering TypeScript and building robust, type-safe applications.